 How to save specific audio messages on iPhone Messages app

-- Open Messages and tap on a conversation.
+- Open Messages → Tap a conversation.

 - Send an audio message.
-Immediately you’ll see Keep below the audio note you just sent.
+Immediately, you’ll see Keep below the audio note you just sent.
 Tap it, and this particular audio message will not be deleted after two minutes.

 Now, let’s talk about the audio messages that you receive.
 Once you get an audio message, play it by tapping the triangle button.
 After you play it, you will see the word Expires in 2m.
 Once around 30 seconds pass, you’ll see an additional option—Keep.
 Tap it to save this audio message.